Magnetic Vs Digital Ballast: Which One Would You Choose?

 The job of a ballast is simply to limit and reduce the amount of electricity that is travelling through a given electrical circuit.
 It will limit just how much energy can travel through at once to ensure that this level does not exceed the limit of the light bulb.

 If un-regulated, you could be looking at bulbs not working, burning out or in some cases actually exploding.
-Of course this is something we want to avoid, and so ballasts are a necessity in any grow room set-up.
+Of course, this is something we want to avoid, and so ballasts are a necessity in any grow room set-up.

-There are two main type of ballasts that are used in grow rooms everywhere and there’s always the question of which to choose: magnetic or digital?
+There are two main types of ballasts that are used in grow rooms everywhere and there’s always the question of which to choose: magnetic or digital?
 Both have their pros, both have their cons – you just need to decide which one is best for you!
 We've done a little comparison between the two different kinds to help you on your way.

 The Components Inside Each Ballast

 Magnetic ballasts have been used for years, and although their design is getting a little old, they’re still used by many as a tried and tested technology.
 A magnetic ballast has a core made out of steel plates wrapped in a copper wire coil – creating a magnetic field.
 This helps to regulate the initial electricity current given.

 Digital ballasts, on the other hand, are a newer technology, instead use electronic circuitry to regulate the amount of charge given, bringing more efficiency with little heat.
 Solid-state electronic circuitry and microprocessors mean the ballasts can be customised to create the optimal levels for different types of lamp and different wattage.

 The Look & Design